 Photography is alright if you don’t mind looking at the world from the point of view of a paralyzed Cyclops – for a split secondDavid Hockney

-The Joshua trees in the sandy desert present a much more relaxing view, one that the passenger can enjoy while looking out the vehicle’s window.
+The Joshua trees in the sandy desert present a much more relaxing view that the passenger can enjoy while looking out the vehicle’s window.
 This provides a calming effect.
 In the forefront of Pearblossom Highway, 11-18th April 1986, #2, onlookers can make out an assortment of scattered debris such as crushed soda cans, beer bottles, an abandoned container of Castrol motor oil, and an empty case of Bud Light, all of which are relics of travelers who once passed through and left their mark.

 Gallery of Photos from the Painting’s Location